SedaKunda/Knockoff-Spotify/README.md

 ## Brief

 This Kotlin app needs to display the top 100 songs based on the iTunes API.

-## Tasks
+The JSON feed is here: https://itunes.apple.com/us/rss/topalbums/limit=100/json

+## Features to be implemented

-- Show top 100 albums based on the json feed here: https://itunes.apple.com/us/rss/topalbums/limit=100/json
+- Show top 100 albums based on the json feed here:
-- A clean modern look
-- A good user experience
 - Allow the top 100 to be searchable
+- Advanced search
-- Additional features: advanced search, integration with other API, a "Favorite" functionality
+- A "Favorite" functionality
+- Sorting display
+- View more details when clicked

+## Screenshots

+## Installation guide

-## Evaluation Criteria
+## Tech stack

-- best practices: code structure, architecture, state management, etc.
-- Show us your work through your commit history
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?
+- Jetpack Compose
+- Dagger Hilt
+- Material Design 3
+- Retrofit
+- Kotlin Coroutines
+- Target SDK: 32